Hostile Takeover

 J combed over the cityscape below.
 If she spotted a worker, would Uzi try to stop her from seizing survival?
 Would she let her?

 “You think it was planned.
-The Solver manipulated events to compromise my mission and subvert your loyalties?”
+The Solver manipulated events to compromise my mission and subvert your motivations?”

 “But it doesn’t make sense.
 It called us a type error, said a relationship would never work.
 But I don’t know what to think.
 Something doesn’t make sense, either way.”